Cross-Model Evaluation Protocol · Review Signal

 For methodology itself

-If this works, the protocol itself becomes a new standard — not just for one-person unicorns, but for any claim that exists outside traditional review structures.
-The methodology is reproducible, the prompt is public, and the convergence test is falsifiable.
+If this works, the protocol itself may become a reusable review instrument — not just for one-person unicorns, but for any claim that exists outside traditional review structures.
+The methodology is reproducible, the prompt is public, and the convergence/divergence comparison is falsifiable.
 Other founders facing the same review gap can use the same instrument.

 The protocol is published in full.
 The Round 1 prompt above is reproducible by anyone, against any frontier AI system, on any subject matter.
-The evaluation methodology does not belong to MZN — it is offered as an open instrument for any case that needs cross-model independent review.
+The evaluation methodology is published as a reusable instrument for cases that need structured cross-model critique, while final conclusions still belong to qualified human and institutional review.

 Copy the prompt.